-- Do you have any concerns regarding the validity of the measure (e.g., exclusions, risk-adjustment approach, etc.)? - Do you agree with the developer's approach to social risk factor adjustment? - The Scientific Methods Panel is satisfied with the validity analyses for the measure.
+- Do you have any concerns regarding the validity of the measure (e.g., exclusions, risk-adjustment approach, etc.)? - The Committee should discuss the developer's approach to social risk adjustment and the rationale for not including social risk factors in the final model. - The Scientific Methods Panel is satisfied with the validity testing for the measure.
 Does the Committee think there is a need to discuss and/or vote on validity?